DBatUTuebingen-Teaching/db2-ss24/docker/README.md

 Once done with the installation and the servers are running, you can connect to them using the respective clients.
 Again, we've added streamlined options for this in the provided `Makefile`, through we list both options below.

 * Run `make postgres` (or `psql -U postgres -h localhost`) to enter PostgeSQL's client shell.
-* Run `make monetdb` (or `mclient -u monetdb -d scratch`) to enter monetdb's client shell.
+* Run `make monetdb` (or `mclient -u monetdb -d scratch -l sql`) to enter monetdb's client shell.
 It will prompt you for a password, which is set to `monetdb` by default.
+> [!NOTE]
+> In the process of the lecture you will also need to enter monetdb's cliebt shell in a different language mode, i.e., MAL code.
+You can access this mode using `make monetdb-mal` instead of `make monetdb`.

 Once in the respective shell, you can create/modify/delete tables, run queries, and interact with underlying data structures and program representations.
 The lectures will explain everything you need for your homework in due time.